Last Updated on April 25, 2023 by Lori Walker

 “The longer you leave the dough to rise at room temperature, the better the bread.”– Delia Smith, English Cook

-For instance, using whole grain flour makes a dense loaf extra sour even without adding malt vinegar and being fermented too long.
+For instance, whole grain flour makes a dense loaf extra sour even without adding malt vinegar and being fermented too long.
+Find out if you can mix the bread and all-purpose flour together here.

 Avoid Over Proofing